Cinema of Russia: 1990s

 1998 film Khrustalyov, My Car! directed by Aleksei German described the last days of Stalinist Russia.
 It was entered in the 1998 Cannes Film Festival.

+In 1998 at the Locarno Film Festival Time of a Dancer, directed by Vadim Abdrashitov, won Special Jury Prize.

 Nikita Mikhalkov's international co-production The Barber of Siberia was screened out of competition at the 1999 Cannes Film Festival.
 The film featured English and Russian actors.
 It was the first post-Soviet big budget feature film; the film cost 35 million dollars.

 Moloch, the first part of tetrology of power directed by Alexander Sokurov portrays Adolf Hitler living life in an unassuming manner during an abrupt journey to the Bavarian Alps, was entered into the 1999 Cannes Film Festival and won the Best Screenplay Award.
 The second part portraying Vladimir Lenin, Taurus, was entered into the 2001 Cannes Film Festival.
 The third part The Sun depicting Japanese Emperor Shōwa (Hirohito) during the final days of World War II, was entered in the 55th Berlin International Film Festival.

 Internationally co-produced film East/West (1999) starring Sandrine Bonnaire and Catherine Deneuve told the story of an emigre family living in Stalinist USSR.
 The film was nominated as Academy Award for Best Foreign Language Film and Golden Globe Award for Best Foreign Language Film, National Board of Review, and received four nominations at the César Awards.

 The satiric melodrama of Dmitry Meskhiev, Women's Property (1999) describes a love affair between a young student and an older actress who is incurably ill.
 Her death leads the protagonist to face bitter loneliness.
 The film starred Yelena Safonova and featured actor Konstantin Khabensky in an early lead role.

 Cult crime comedy 8 ½ $ (1999), directorial debut of Grigori Konstantinopolsky, starring Ivan Okhlobystin and Fyodor Bondarchuk was a satiric take on 1990s Russia.
 It told the story of a television advertisement director who becomes romantically involved with a gangster's girlfriend.

 Svetlana Baskova directed the low-budget independently made exploitation shock-horror film The Green Elephant in 1999.
 Baskova noted that the film was conceived as a protest against the Chechen war.
 In 2022 the film has been banned in Russia.